Hagen pips Armbruster to win as rivalry sets tone for season

 Norwegian star Ida Marie Hagen battled the defending overall champion and her great German rival Nathalie Armbruster to win the Viessmann FIS Nordic Combined World Cup 2025-26 season opener by just +0.1 seconds after the 5km Individual Gundersen in Trondheim.

-Armbruster was not disappointed with her second place however, as she managed to hold off a virus to fight for her title as she and Hagen hunted down Laate who started nearly a minute ahead of the pack after winning the Normal Hill earlier in the day.
+Armbruster was not disappointed with her second place however, as she managed to hold off a virus to fight for the victory, joining Hagen as they hunted down Laate, who started nearly a minute ahead of the pack after winning the ski jumping earlier in the day.

 Hagen was also delighted to see training partner Alexa Brabec (USA) get her first ever World Cup podium with third place.
 “It means so much, it is so cool as she has been working so hard these last years,” said Hagen.
 “I really just waited for it as she’s been having this amazing progress and she’s been so dedicated in her work and it’s inspiring to have her on the team.”